-Ryan Murphy Created 'Feud' to Tell Female Stories & It's Another Part Of His Fight For Gender Equality In Hollywood
+Ryan Murphy Created 'Feud' To Tell Female Stories

 On Sunday, TV mastermind Ryan Murphy will unveil his latest anthology series, Feud, an eight-part project set to re-explore the legendary behind-the-scenes drama between Bette Davis and Joan Crawford during the production of their 1962 film What Ever Happened To Baby Jane?
 On the surface, it may seem catty, but it was crafted with a much deeper mission: Murphy created Feud to tell female stories.